carcrupe/TFM/README.md

 [Notebook with EDA of the dataset](https://github.com/carcrupe/TFM/blob/master/notebooks_models/stroke_exploring_data.ipynb)</br>

 I will describe briefly the different steps taken in the notebook.
-For further and detailed explanation, please refer to the [notebook](https://github.com/carcrupe/TFM/blob/master/notebooks_models/stroke_exploring_data.ipynb)</br>
+For a further and detailed explanation, please refer to the [notebook](https://github.com/carcrupe/TFM/blob/master/notebooks_models/stroke_exploring_data.ipynb)</br>

 ### 1. Prepare the notebook with the data and requirements

 To provide an easy-to-use notebook, the first cells are to download the appropriate data and install the necessary libraries.
-You can run the notebook without any other file.
+You can run the notebook without downloading any other file.

 ### 2. Data cleaning

 In this section,the first thing is to assess null values and duplicates.
 Since there are not many I decided to delete these observations, lossing only 5% of the data.

 Moreover, for the continuous features, I have evaluated the outliers.
 To do that I have written a function that measures the amount of outliers for a given feature and calculates Q1, Q3 and the IQR (inter quartile range Q3-Q1).
 Based on these three parameters I decided to discard, for each feature, all the observations below (Q1 - 1.5 x IQR) and above (Q3 + 1.5 x IQR).
+I have taken this decition based on the conventional definition.
 For further information about this refer to [the IQR definition and outlier detection](https://en.wikipedia.org/wiki/Interquartile_range)

 ### 3. Feature extraction